Colombia Canvas: Two Weeks of Coffee, Coast, and Culture

 Lunch

-Coastal seafood with coconut rice Mid-range
+Coastal seafood Mid-range

 Afternoon